Mubashir24241/jobboard/README.md

 # Job Portal Project

-This project is a job portal website created using [insert technologies used].
+This project is a job portal website created using [front end + back end and mysql as a database ].

 ## Getting Started